Need Support?

 Table of content

-Sleeve bearings, serve a crucial role in various mechanical applications.
+Plain bearings, serve a crucial role in various mechanical applications.
 Their primary function is to facilitate smooth motion between two components, while simultaneously minimizing friction and dampening vibrations.
 These bearings possess a commendable load-bearing capacity, making them particularly well-suited for heavy-duty tasks.

-Sleeve bearings are highly versatile and find application in various movements:
+Plain bearings are highly versatile and find application in various movements:

 They are prevalent in pivot points, widely utilized in automotive, manufacturing machinery, and appliances.
 In automotive, they enable rotational and linear movement in hinges, seat adjustments, and steering yokes.
 Belt tensioners utilize them for high-frequency oscillation.